-- 5.7 Where reasonably possible, care should be taken to record any communication between the licensee and the customer or others present at the premises, especially where a Vulnerable Customer has been identified. - 5.8 Where possible, licensees shall gather and consider the relevant information required for the investigation prior to attending premises.
-Where it is a domestic premises, this shall include checking relevant accountavailable information to confirm whether the domestic customer is a Vulnerable Customer. - 5.9 Where all relevant information is not available to a particular licenseelicensees in advance of a visit, it shall be the responsibility of that licenseelicensees to attempt to obtain such information during or subsequent to the visit. - 5.10 Where access to the premises has not been gained after reasonable attempts have been made by the DNO to visit the premises and gain access, then a warrant should be sought by the licensees to gain entry to the premises. - 5.11 Where the DNO visits the premises and confirms on immediate inspection that there is no evidence of any risk of Theft of Electricity, then no further steps are required.
-However where Theft of Electricity is evident, or where further inspection and/or testing are required to confirm, then the licensees must comply with the following requirements set out in the following steps. - 5.12 While any investigation into suspected theft is ongoing, the licenseelicensees must provide in plain language, clear, timely and accurate information and advice to the customer about: - a) The contact details for the licensee that they should contact in relation to the investigation.
-Where different companies are responsible for different aspects of the investigation, then additional contact details can be provided that is clear to the customer which company should be contacted for which activity; - b) Details of The reason for the investigation being undertaken and, when it becomes available details of the outcome of the site investigation and details of the outcome of the full investigation including confirmation on whether the suspected theft Theft of Electricity was confirmed as actual theft, or not; - c) Confirmation of any physical work undertaken (e.g. meter exchange etc);
+- 5.75.8 Where reasonably possible, care should be taken to record any communication between the licenseeLicensee and the customer or others present at the premises, especially where a Vulnerable Customervulnerable customer has been identified. - 5.85.9 Where possible, licensees Licensees shall gather and consider the relevant information required for the investigation prior to attending premises.
+Where it is a domestic premises, this shall include checking relevant available information to confirm whether the domestic customer is a Vulnerable Customerin vulnerable circumstances for example the Supplier Care Registers and the DNO Critical Care Registers. - 5.95.10 Where all relevant information is not available to licenseesLicensees in advance of a visit, it shall be the responsibility of licenseesLicensees to attempt to obtain such information during or subsequent to the visit. - 5.105.11 Where access to the premises has not been gained after reasonable attempts have been made by the DNOLicensee to visit the premises and gain access, then a warrant should be sought by the licenseesLicensees to gain entry to the premises. - 5.115.12 Where the DNOLicensee visits the premises and confirms on immediate inspection that there is no evidence of any risk of Theft of Electricity, then no further steps are required.
+However where Theft of Electricity is evident, or where further inspection and/or testing are required to confirm, then the licenseesLicensees must comply with the requirements set out in the following steps. - 5.125.13 While any investigation into suspected theft is ongoing, the licenseesLicensees must provide in plain language, clear, timely and accurate information and advice to the customer about: - a) The contact details for the licenseeLicensee that they should contact in relation to the investigation.
+Where different companies are responsible for different aspects of the investigation, then additional contact details can be provided that is clear to the customer which company should be contacted for which activity; - b) The reason for the investigation being undertaken and, when it becomes available details of the outcome of the site investigation and details of the outcome of the full investigation including confirmation on whether the suspected Theft of Electricity was confirmed, or not;

-- d) Details of any actions the customer may need to take (e.g. actions required to be able to use electricity through new meter etc); - e) What the customer can expect next and what the customer can do if they feel they have been unfairly treated; and - f) Contact details for further advice and sources of help.
-This will include the Consumer Council's 'Support and advice in Northern Ireland' information sheet and any other sources that the licensee may wish to provide.
+- c) Confirmation of any physical work undertaken (e.g. meter exchange etc); - d) Details of any actions the customer may need to take (e.g. actions required to be able to use electricity through new meter etc); - e) What the customer can expect next and what the customer can do if they feel they have been unfairly treated; and - f) Contact details for further advice and sources of help.
+This will include relevant Consumer Council information as specified by the Consumer Council's 'Support and advice in Northern Ireland' information sheetCouncil from time to time and any other sources that the licenseeLicensee may wish to provide.

-Outcome of Investigation into Theft of Electricity
+6. Managing the Outcome of Investigation into Theft of Electricity